Man stomped on his partner's ankle, then beat her the next day with the crutch she was using

 How to hide your visit:

-If you are reading this information on the Herald website and you're worried that someone using the same computer will find out what you've been looking at, you can follow the steps at

-to hide your visit.
+If you are reading this information on the Herald website and you're worried that someone using the same computer will find out what you've been looking at, you can follow the steps at the link here to hide your visit.
 Each of the websites above also has a section that outlines this process.